Customer Service AI Use Cases- How Businesses Can Deliver Real Value

 A major driver for the chatbot disappointment in 2017 was the inflated expectations.
 Based on the hype, companies incorporated chatbot solutions, and expected them to perform on par with human agents within a very short time frame.

 While these expectations were not realistic, chatbots as a customer service solution should not be discarded.
 Chatbots solutions are continuously learning and will continue to improve.
 They have already been proven effective at handling specific tasks, and over time, will become more proficient at handling the complex tasks as well.
+Already in 2020, more than 70% of businesses say chatbots make it easier for resolving customers’ issues.

 For example, using these bots to automate answers to basic customer questions has been shown to decrease the average agent handle time (AHT) by 10% or more.
 Companies can also capture the data from the decision-tree based interaction, for later use by a live agent.
 Clearly, chatbots have the potential to deliver great value.